eclipse/kiso-testing/docs/how_to_auxiliary.rst

-The execution of concurrent auxiliaries (i.e. inheriting from :py:class:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface` or :py:class:`~pykiso.interfaces.mp_auxiliary.MpAuxiliaryInterface`) is handled by the interfaces' :py:meth:`run method <pykiso.interfaces.thread_auxiliary.AuxiliaryInterface.run>`.
+The execution of concurrent auxiliaries (i.e. inheriting from :py:class:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface` or :py:class:`~pykiso.interfaces.mp_auxiliary.MpAuxiliaryInterface`) is handled by the interfaces' :py:meth:`~pykiso.interfaces.thread_auxiliary.AuxiliaryInterface.run>` method.

 Each command execution is handled in a thread-safe way by getting values from an input queue and returning the command result in an output queue.